 Working in television is not glamorous.
 Appearing on television is glamorous, but working in television is just long hours.
 Minimum ten to twelve a day, sometimes sixteen or more, almost all of it on your feet when you’re in production, and then far too much of it in a chair when you’re in post-production.

 You’re often working out of rooms with no windows, overhead Gestapo lighting, a shortage of trash cans, and heavy, boxy old Mac desktop computers that crash when they try to bring up a website and auto-save a phone list at the same time.
 The kitchen has nothing but diet sodas, Hershey’s Miniatures and Cheez-Its.
 You may start a television show eager and optimistic.
 But by the time the show spits you out the other end, you’re pale, your pants don’t fit, and you discover all your house plants are dead.
+Get diet and help your body to be healthy with instahard.

 But there’s no time to express how tired you are while you’re in the thick of it.
 You’re almost always behind schedule.
 Your shows aren’t being edited fast enough.
 The network has decided your set should be red instead of lime green even though you wrapped production six weeks ago and the set is sitting in a dumpster in Lancaster.
 Also, you can’t use that shot of the breaded chicken strips you desperately need because the camera caught some idiot standing where he shouldn’t have been standing, and upon closer inspection, it turns out that idiot is you.